Pecan Pie Bark

 I seriously have one of the most talented food bloggers guest posting for me today while I’m off gallivanting in the beautiful Caribbean for a family vacation with Mr. Wishes’ family.
 The awesome and hilarious Hayley from Domestic Rebel has become a great “bloggie” friend to me and I’m borderline obsessed with her blog.
 Head over there and you’ll want to

 stalk follow her too!
 I’ve never laughed out loud so many times reading someone’s blog as I do hers.
+She is sharing her recipe for pecan pie bark with you all today and I’m so excited for it!
+It’s the perfect holiday dessert.

 My name’s Hayley and I blog over at The Domestic Rebel!
 I am so happy Ashley asked me to guest post for her today — I seriously LOVE this girl!
 She’s the sweetest little cupcake, has AMAZING recipes, and is such a great friend to have, even if we are separated by almost 50 states (she’s a New Yorkah, I’m a California girl!).
 But distance truly does make the heart grow fonder, because I know when we are united, we’re going to be attached at the hip!